DevExpress-Examples/maui-data-form/README.md

 The **DevExpress Mobile UI for Xamarin.Forms and .NET MAUI** is free of charge.
 To learn more about our offer and to reserve your copy, visit [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/xamarin-free).

+## Requirements

+Please register the DevExpress NuGet Gallery in Visual Studio to restore the NuGet packages used in this solution.
+See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).

 ## What's in This Repository

 ### Get Started with DevExpress Data Form for .NET MAUI